Vladimir Zografski: Early years and World Cup debut (2005–2010)

-First World Cup points and international breakthrough (2011-2013)
+First World Cup points and international breakthrough (2011–2013)

 The 2010/11 season did not start well in Kuusamo and Kuopio, but in Engelberg, Zografski got his first World Cup points ever thanks to 28th- and 23rd-place finishes.
 He continued with 16th and 19th place in Oberstdorf and Garmisch-Partenkirchen during the 2011 Four Hills Tournament but was disqualified in Innsbruck for fielding skis that were deemed too long.
 The event later started a major conflict in ski jumping, with Zografski's father and coach Emil Zografski arguing that Eastern European athletes and lesser-known jumpers were being treated worse by the FIS.
 Zografski failed to reach the final 4HT competition in Bischofshofen and finished 37th overall with 450.6 points.
 In 2011 he also won the Junior World Championships in Otepää, Estonia, ahead of Kaarel Nurmsalu.

 In 2011–12 Zografski had his major international breakthrough.
 After finishing 12th at the Summer Grand Prix and picking up a few top-5 placements, he started the World Cup season in Kuusamo.
 Although not able to pick up any wins or podiums, Zografski established himself as one of the top athletes in the World Cup.
 His best performance was 8th place at Lillehammer, though he frequently finished in the top 20.
 By this time, Zografski was also becoming more known in his home country Bulgaria and started receiving features in TV, radio and print media.
 He also won the Winter Sports Performance of the Year award in Bulgaria due to his World Championship win in Otepää.
 The latter part of the season found Zografski in poorer form, as he failed to qualify for several World Cup events.
 He finished the season with 20th place in Holmenkollen, Oslo, with a total of 61 points and an overall rank of 45th.

 In April 2012, Zografski was sidelined for a while due to an arm injury but returned for the first Grand Prix competition in Poland.
 As in the previous year, he was very successful in the Summer Grand Prix, finishing 13th overall, with a 4th-place finish in Hakuba being the highlight.
 During the 2012–13 World Cup season, Zografski picked up points in several competitions, ending the season in 33rd place overall with a personal best points tally of 183.

-Olympic Games and new career highs (2014-present)
+Olympic Games and new career highs (2014–present)

 At the 2018 Winter Olympics, Zografski took 14th place at the normal hill individual event and 35th at the large hill individual event.
 The former was the best-ever finish for a Bulgarian ski jumper at the Olympics, beating the previous record held by Vladimir Breitchev, who finished 19th on the K-70 hill at the 1984 games.

 In November 2018, Zografski finished 6th in Ruka, bettering his record for the best result by a Bulgarian jumper in a World Cup race.
+On 29 November 2025, he beat his own record once more by finishing 4th in Ruka during the 2025–26 season.